black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-MoniqueOg/fundamentals.md

 <img src="https://pbs.twimg.com/media/FXDvWHDWYAAKj2a?format=jpg&name=large" href="picture tiwa and her book" width="150"> <img src="https://media-exp1.licdn.com/dms/image/C4E22AQEhH8ZESVfkhQ/feedshare-shrink_1280/0/1661474729214?e=1664409600&v=beta&t=I0mf3dvrrrllhoa5kibjrW-YeQn49ShBAtgOc3HZsVI" href="empoverment evening pic" width="300">

 During the first Empowerment evening I learnt new termonology such as 'Blue Pill' and '' this in person event was particulaly impactful on me as I was able to meet mentors, other students and people on paths different to mine.
-During the meeting listening to Tiwa, Author of the book "Confident and Killing it" a practical guide to overcoming fear and unlocking potential; as someone who suffers from severe anxiety hearing her story in particular helped me realise mindset changes your whole perception as she spoke about comfidence and manifestation using worded moodboards.<!-- inspiring story about another speaker who spoke about coming from low income background becoming an entrepreneur of a successful business-->
+During the meeting listening to Tiwa, Author of the book "Confident and Killing it" a practical guide to overcoming fear and unlocking potential; as someone who suffers from severe anxiety hearing her story in particular helped me realise mindset changes your whole perception as she spoke about confidence and manifestation using worded moodboards.<!-- inspiring story about another speaker who spoke about coming from low income background to becoming an entrepreneur of a successful business-->

 ### Windows Technical set up and tools 🛠️
-configured linux, syncing wsl visual studio
+configured linux, syncing wsl to visual studio

 ### The [Agile Manifesto💡](https://agilemanifesto.org/principles.html)
 These are 12 principles that can be summarised into 4 values these are: